localhost9001/Bags/README.md

 - **Collapsible Sidebar** — Toggle to icon-only mode for more screen space.
 Remembers collapsed state across sessions.
 - **Account Edit Modal** — Full modal dialog for creating and editing accounts with prop firm assignment from a searchable dropdown of 55+ firms, account number, animated status toggle, and color picker.
 - **Searchable Prop Firm Dropdown** — Type-ahead dropdown (Topstep, Apex, FTMO, Lucid, etc.) for assigning accounts to their funding source.

+### Discord Integration

+Bags can post trades and equity snapshots to a Discord channel via an incoming webhook.
+Everything is opt-in, the webhook URL never leaves your machine except when Bags itself calls Discord, and the integration can be disabled at any time from **Settings → Discord**.

+- **Webhook setup** — Paste your Discord webhook URL into **Settings → Discord**.
+Bags validates the URL against Discord's official hosts (`discord.com`, `discordapp.com`, `ptb.discord.com`, `canary.discord.com`) with a `/api/webhooks/...` path prefix, so unrelated URLs are rejected.
+A one-click **Test** button fires a sanity-check message so you can confirm the channel is live before wiring real trades into it.
+- **Auto-send on trade save** — Optional toggle that DMs your webhook a formatted embed every time you add or edit a trade: symbol, direction, P&L, R-multiple, entry/exit, account, setup, tags, and attached screenshots.
+Images are uploaded as multipart attachments (Discord's 25 MB-per-file cap is respected, with downscaling on oversized files).
+- **Auto-send on equity snapshot** — Optional toggle that posts a dashboard equity-curve screenshot with your daily/weekly/total P&L summary every time the dashboard refreshes after a new trade.
+- **Batch send from the trade log** — Multi-select any subset of trades in the Trade Log and right-click → **Send to Discord** to queue them all.
+Sends are rate-limit-aware: Bags honors Discord's `429 Retry-After` headers and spaces out the queue so you won't get throttled.
+- **Equity animation clips** — The **Send to Discord** option on the equity-curve recorder uploads the MP4/WebM clip directly to the channel with an optional caption.
+- **Safety net** — All outgoing traffic goes through the main-process `_postDiscordWebhook` helper which re-validates the URL host on every call, strips non-HTTPS schemes, caps upload size, times out hung requests, and never surfaces raw error bodies into the UI (so a broken webhook can't leak your token into logs).

 ### Security & Stability